-Cleaning muddy trail shoes is the last thing you want to do after a muddy trail run.
-Let’s face it, the next time you hit the trails they are just going to get filthy again however, a little bit of tlc will ensure that you prolong the life of your trail shoes and stop them festering and stinking the house out between runs.
+Cleaning muddy trail shoes used to the the thing I dreaded the most after a really muddy run.
+Let’s face it, the next time you hit the trails they are just going to get filthy again so why even bother however, a little bit of TLC will ensure that you prolong the life of your trail shoes and stop them festering and stinking the house out between runs.
 It is also necessary to maintain good hygiene.
 But what’s the best way to clean your most essential piece of running gear?
 We take a look at how to clean muddy trail shoes (and how not to)

 Here’s what not to do!